LunarWatcher/se-data-dump-transformer/README.md

 3. Open `config.json`, and edit in the values.
 The values are described within the JSON file itself.
 4. Run the extractor with `python3 -m sedd`.
 If you're on Windows, you may need to run `python -m sedd` instead.

+##### Download modes (not yet implemented)

+There are two download modes:
+* `key TBA`: Starts downloading data dumps as soon as the URLs become available, but at the expense of download performance of individual files.
+This means up to ~365 concurrent downloads, though that number will go down rather quickly due to the many small data dumps.

+    This is both the default **and the (unofficially) recommended way** to download the data dumps.

+    If SE wanted to avoid this, they could've [bothered implementing combined main + meta downloads](https://meta.stackexchange.com/questions/401324/announcing-a-change-to-the-data-dump-process?cb=1#comment1340364_401324), or even better, a "download all" button, before pushing this utter crap.
+* `key TBA`: Downloads one data dump at a time, maximising the download speed for each individual data dump.
+Recommended if you're on an unstable or slow internet connection, or want to start converting the dump progressively as new entries appear.

 #### Captchas and other misc. barriers

 This software is designed around Selenium, a browser automation tool.
 This does, however, mean that the program can be stopped by various bot defenses.
 This would happen even if you downloaded all the [~183 data dumps](https://stackexchange.com/sites#questionsperday) fully by hand, because it's a _lot_ of repeated operations.